Body of missing ‘General Hospital’ actress Lindsey Pearlman found in LA - NewsBreak

 Lindsey Pearlman was last seen Feb.
 13 along the 1600 block of North Mariposa Avenue in East Hollywood.

-The actress “failed to return home and has not been seen or heard from since,” and her loved ones feared for her safety, police said in a news release.
+The actress “failed to return home and has not been seen or heard from since,” and her loved ones feared for her safety, police said in a news release.‘God bless’: Bank robber apologizes during theft

 Around 8:30 a.m.
 Friday, police responded to a call about a death investigation at Franklin Avenue and North Sierra Bonita Avenue.
 Authorities confirmed the person to be Pearlman.